 To keep new patients and loyal customers engaged over the long term, a solid content release schedule is vital.
 Having a regular flow of interesting topics drives page views, and up-to-date issues are great for attracting attention.
 Without new posts, readers can lose interest and Google may choose to feature a competitor’s content instead.

-Obviously, keeping up with this type of schedule can be a challenge.
+If you want to expand your brand image, get more traffic, or find more leads, healthcare content marketing is a crucial step to take.
+Obviously, keeping up with this type of tactic can be a challenge.
 So is balancing the interests of readers with content that’s also practical, friendly, authoritative and SEO-driven.
-That’s probably why many healthcare organizations and other companies choose to outsource their content creation.
+Many healthcare organizations and other companies choose to outsource their content creation.

 Working with professionals that know how to use SEO best practices has a positive effect on customer engagement and loyalty.
 At the same time, a clear healthcare marketing strategy allows you to produce content that reflects your brand identity closely.

-Wondering where to start when it comes to your online marketing strategy?
-Let us take some of the pressure by handling any or all of your content needs.
+Wondering where to start when it comes to your healthcare content strategy?
+Along with using these healthcare marketing tips, let us take some of the pressure by handling any or all of your content needs.